Dr Kane Aldridge, Director

-Kane has also previously worked at SA Water, as a consultant within the private sector, at the Max Planck Institute (Germany) and at the University of British Columbia (Canada).
+Kane has also previously worked at SA Water, as a consultant within the private sector, at Max Planck Institute (Germany) and at University of British Columbia (Canada).
 Kane has a PhD and Bachelor of Environment Science (Honours) from The University of Adelaide.

 Daniel Pierce, Research Manager